-These policies support Wigan Core Strategy CP5 Economy and Employment - safeguarding existing employment uses.
+10.41 These policies support the National Planning Policy Framework's policies in its chapters 1, 2 and 3 and Wigan Core Strategy CP5 Economy and Employment - safeguarding existing employment uses.
 In addition, the enhancement of the village centre is in accordance with Wigan's Core Strategy Policies RC1 and SP2 on the 'hierarchy' of centres in Wigan.